TwilioDevEd/conversations-quickstart-swift/README.md

 This demo requires a Twilio account and a working Conversations Service SID.
 Here is what is needed:

 * Your Account's Conversation Service Sid `ISXXX` SID which is attached to your Conversation Service.
 You can find that information in the [Twilio Console](https://www.twilio.com/console/conversations/services).
-You can also create a service there if you like.
+You can also create a service there if you don't already have one.

 # Replacing the Access Token
 In order for your quickstart application to work, we need to authenticate an end user by retrieving a short-lived access token attached to your API Key.